porcinus/FreeplayInfo2Overlay/README.md

 - png2fb16 : Copy a png file to a 16 bits framebuffer, to use aside of info2png (deprecated, related parts in archive folder).

-- nns-overlay-deamon : Use to monitor a gpio button input to display overlay, can monitor a gpio pin to alert user of a low battery state, to be used aside of info2png, ONLY work with dispmanx driver.
+- nns-overlay-deamon : Use to monitor a gpio button input to display overlay, can monitor a gpio pin to alert user of a low battery state, to be used aside of info2png, ONLY work with dispmanx driver, require WiringPi.

 - img2dispmanx : This file heavily based on https://github.com/hex007/eop , use to display png or jpeg picture to dispmanx.

-- freeplay_overlay_config.sh/gpio-input-detect : Configuration utility, Allow end user to set input used to display overlay, enable or disable info2png and nns-overlay-deamon service.
+- freeplay_overlay_config.sh/gpio-input-detect : Configuration utility, Allow end user to set input used to display overlay, enable or disable info2png and nns-overlay-deamon service, require WiringPi.

 # Todo